z-song/easy-fa/README.md

 Easy FontAwesome
 =====

-The elegant way to use [font-awesome](http://fontawesome.io/icons/) for phper.
+The elegant way to use [font-awesome](http://fontawesome.io/icons/) for PHPer.

 Inspired by [FontAwesomePHP](https://github.com/kevinkhill/FontAwesomePHP)